gaseri/website/docs/en/tutorials/gromacs/2-methane-in-water/index.md

 into it (*e.g.,* if GMXPREFIX is `/usr` then go to `/usr/share/gromacs/top`).
 Or you can simply go to `$GMXDATA/top`.

-Let's take a look at the force field directory's its contents:
+Let's take a look at the force field directory's contents:

 ``` shell
 $ cd oplsaa.ff